Current status

 Making AONs drugs

 AONs are small pieces of chemically modified DNA.
-The modifications are needed to give the AON druglike properties, e.g. making sure they are resistant to enzymes that breakdown DNA and giving them the ability to be taken up by tissues and preventing that they are filtered out by the kidney.
+The modifications are needed to give the AON druglike properties, e.g. making sure they are resistant to enzymes that break down DNA and giving them the ability to be taken up by tissues and preventing that they are filtered out by the kidney.

 Applicability: